loryruta/ReCoGS/README.md

 ```

 > :warning: **NOTE: on the first launch, recogs will take a long time to bootstrap (more than 10 minutes).**
-> This caused by TensorRT having to compile the Stereo Matching model to an optimized version tailored
+> This is caused by TensorRT having to compile the Stereo Matching model to an optimized version tailored
 > to your specific device.

 ## Gallery